stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-A new object is started by the following command parser:
+A new object is started by the following command:

 ```java
 public interface Parser {